Best cars for older drivers

 Here are a few automatics with consistently positive reviews and a variety of features and options:

-- Skoda Fabia Estate
+- Skoda Kodiaq

 Small cars

 If you’re looking for a car to help you run errands and get across town, then a city car could be your best choice.
-Generally cheaper and more economic, small cars can save you money and are generally easier to park too.
-Here are a few of the best rated small cars with relatively roomy interiors and cheaper running costs:
+Usually cheaper and more economic, small cars can save you money and are generally easier to park too.

 Family cars

 If you’re planning to take longer journeys or need the space to drive friends and relatives around, then you may have a family car in mind.
-The cars listed below offer more comfort in the form of legroom and a bigger boot, and some are available with hybrid power which could help to lower your road tax:
+The cars listed below offer more comfort in the form of legroom and a bigger boot, and some are available with hybrid power, which could help to lower your road tax:

 - Skoda Octavia